finaptic/public-documentation/docs/Implementation-Guide/Legal-And-Regulatory-Compliance/finaptic_account_fee_guide_and_agreement.md

 www.obsi.ca

-Consumer complaints may also be made to the Financail Consumer Agency of Canada (FCAC).
-The FCAC will determine whether the financial institution is in compliance.
+Consumer complaints may also be made to the Financial Consumer Agency of Canada (FCAC).
+The FCAC will determine whether the financial institution is in compliance with federal consumer protection regulations.
 It does not resolve individual consumer complaints.

 **The Financial Consumer Agency of Canada (FCAC)**